IT Knowledge

 • Each agent operates autonomously with specialised roles.

 • Agents communicate and coordinate actions explicitly (direct messaging) or implicitly (through shared environments).
+Agents connect using frameworks or protocols that enable seamless integration, observability, and governance across a wide range of tools.

 • MAS can involve cooperative interactions (agents working towards shared goals), competitive interactions (agents competing), or hierarchical arrangements where higher-level agents delegate tasks to lower-level ones.